-'''

 Biology (B.A. and B.S.)

-'''

 Biology - Specialized Program of Study in Equine Science (B.A., B.S.)
 Business Administration (B.A.)
 Business Administration - Specialized Program of Study in Equine Business Management (B.A.)
 Business Administration - Specialized Program of Study in Therapeutic Horsemanship Management (B.A.)
 Communication Studies (B.A.)
 Elementary Education with K-6 Licensure (B.A.)
 English and Creative Writing (B.A. or B.F.A.)
 Forensic Science (B.A.)

-Concentrations in: Chemistry

-Interdisciplinary Studies (B.A.)

-Middle School Grades Education (B.A.)
+Concentrations in: Chemistry and Psychology History (B.A.)
+Concentrations in: American History, European History, and Public History Interdisciplinary Studies (B.A) Middle School Grades Education (B.A.)
 Philosophy and Religious Studies (B.A.)
 Physical Education with K-12 Licensure (B.A.)
 Psychology (B.A.)
 Social Science (B.A.)
-Concentrations in: History, Public History, Politics

-Special Education (B.A.)
+Concentration in Politics (Suspended for AY 2018-19) Special Education (B.A.)
+Sports Management (B.A.)

-Sport and Recreation Studies (B.A.)

 Therapeutic Horsemanship (B.A.)
 Visual and Performing Arts (B.A.)
 Concentrations in: Studio Art, Game Art and Design